taozhijiang/rabbitmq_cpp_wrapper/README.md

 Another RabbitMQ C++ client wrapper based on librabbitmq-c.

+No document, please read examples for reference!